-According to the overdraft scheme of Bank of America, they will not approve ATM withdrawals or debit card purchases if there are inadequate funds in the account of the consumer.
-Additionally, the bank offers two overdraft options on how the account holders prefer them to process their check payments.
-The first option is the standard overdraft setting with a $35 fee for every overdraft or declined transaction with a limit of four settlements per day.
-On the other hand, the Decline-All option is also a $35 fee per item, but the bank will not authorize purchases that will lead to an overdraft.
+Bank of America won’t approve ATM withdrawals or debit card purchases if there are inadequate funds in your account.
+The bank also offers two overdraft options for processing check payments.
+The first option is paying a standard overdraft fee of $35 for every overdraft or declined transaction with a limit of four per day.
+The Decline-All option is also a $35 fee per item, but the bank won’t authorize purchases that will lead to an overdraft.

 The verdict: Consider switching to a fee-friendly bank account